 Chelle's expert tip: Bring binoculars and insect repellent.
 Dress in long sleeves and slacks to protect yourself from mosquitoes.

-While Naples is known for its pristine beaches, the city also has flourishing wetlands such as the Corkscrew Swamp Sanctuary - known for its ancient cypress forest and colony of nesting American woodstorks.
+While Naples is famous for its pristine beaches, the city also has flourishing wetlands such as the Corkscrew Swamp Sanctuary - known for its ancient cypress forest. "super" ghost orchids and colony of nesting American wood storks.
 The Audubon facility is also the gateway for the South Florida Birding Trail, part of the Great Florida Birding Trail.
-Save an afternoon to meander down the park's 2.25-mile boardwalk, which is interpreted with educational signs that lead visitors along a self-guided tour.
-The walkway allows guests to travel through a wet prairie, a cypress forest, pine uplands and a marsh as they observe the native wildlife.
+Save a morning to meander down the park's 2.25-mile boardwalk, which is interpreted with educational signs that lead visitors along a self-guided tour.
+The walkway leads guests through a wet prairie, a cypress forest, pine uplands and a marsh as they observe the native wildlife.

 Recommended for Outdoor Activities because: The boardwalk trail means you can explore the mysteries of the swamp without getting wet.